Richard Neville, 16th Earl of Warwick: Civil war

+Discontent at court

 In June 1453, Somerset was granted custody of the lordship of Glamorgan—part of the Despenser heritage held by Warwick until then—and open conflict broke out between the two men.
 Then, in the summer of that year, King Henry fell ill.
 Somerset was a favourite of the king and Queen Margaret, and with the king incapacitated he was virtually in complete control of the government.
 This put Warwick at a disadvantage in his dispute with Somerset, and drove him into collaboration with York.
 The political climate, influenced by the military defeat in France, then started turning against Somerset.
-On 27 March 1454, a group of royal councillors appointed the Duke of York protector of the realm.
-York could now count on the support not only of Warwick, but also of Warwick's father Salisbury, who had become more deeply involved in disputes with the House of Percy in the north of England.
+On 27 March 1454, a group of royal councillors appointed the Duke of York as protector of the realm.
+York could now count on the support not only of Warwick but also of Warwick's father Salisbury, who had become more deeply involved in disputes with the House of Percy in the north of England.

 York's first protectorate did not last long.
 Early in 1455, the king rallied sufficiently to return to power, at least nominally, with Somerset again wielding real power.
 Warwick returned to his estates, as did York and Salisbury, and the three started raising troops.
 Marching towards London, they encountered the king at St Albans, where the two forces clashed.
 The battle was brief and not particularly bloody, but it was the first instance of armed hostilities between the forces of the Houses of York and Lancaster in the conflict known as the Wars of the Roses.
 It was also significant because it resulted in the capture of the king, and the death of Somerset.